-Still, instant cameras are back for the Instagram generation, with a few different manufacturers offering their take on the format - though Instax is by far the dominant presence, with Instax film in three different sizes and even more cameras that use it.
+Instant cameras are back for the Instagram generation, with a few different manufacturers offering their take on the format - though Instax is by far the dominant presence, with Instax film in three different sizes and even more cameras that use it.

 It’s a confusing process picking a camera at first, with a mess of different manufacturers, cameras, formats, and films to pick from.
 We’ve done our best to break it down for you.

 Instant camera buying advice

 There are a few factors to consider when you’re trying to buy an instant camera.
 First up you need to think about how complex you want the camera to be.
 Some, such as the Polaroid OneStep 2, are simple point-and-shoot devices that don’t give you much control beyond turning the flash off or setting a timer - and the Instax Mini 9 doesn't even let you do that much.

 Others get more intricate though, adding in functionality like long exposures, multiple exposures, different focus levels, customisable brightness, and more.